Southern Tuscany – 5 nights

 The first hotel is in Siena, Buonconvento or Montalcino, and the last in Montepulciano.
 Transfer times and methods are suggested from Pisa airport below.

-Outward: Two buses, change in Florence.
+Outward: Two buses or train + bus, change in Florence.
 Allow ~3½ hrs from touchdown in Pisa to arrival in Siena.

 Return: Bus to Chiusi-Chianciano Terme, then train from there via change in Florence to Pisa Centrale, change on to shuttle train to Pisa airport.
 Allow ~4hrs.